Clarifai/docs/docs/api-guide/workflows/create-get-update-delete.md

 ## Workflow Predict

-You can predict using a workflow.
+After creating the workflow, let's now use it to extract texts from [this image](https://samples.clarifai.com/featured-models/ocr-woman-holding-sold-sign.jpg) and translate them into Spanish.

 The response will contain the predictions each model in the workflow returns for the input.

 <Tabs>